TX to Ae

 Which indicates that the parallel reactance cannot alter the original value of conductance, and the resultant impedance must therefore be constrained to lie on a path of constant conductance.

 It transpires that when susceptance or conductance is held constant, the path on which an impedance is constrained to lie takes on a very simple form.
 The curve in question was no doubt discovered (many years ago) by someone who plotted a graph of it the hard way (using the parallel impedance equation) and became suspicious of the shape.
-Here we will pre-empt the discovery, by exploring the properties of the simplest object which can be drawn using a pair of compasses.
+Here we will pre-empt the discovery, by exploring the properties of the simplest object that can be drawn using a pair of compasses.

-5-5.
-The Equation of a Circle.
+5. The Equation of a Circle.

 The diagram above shows a circle of radius r, with its centre C placed arbitrarily at a point (Ro, Xo).
-In order to produce an equation for this circle (an hence any circle), all we have to do is write an expression for the radius which is true regardless of how we measure it; i.e., regardless of where we put the point Z from which the distance from C to Z (the radius) is measured.
+In order to produce an equation for this circle (an hence any circle), all we have to do is write an expression for the radius that is true regardless of how we measure it; i.e., regardless of where we put the point Z from which the distance from C to Z (the radius) is measured.
 Since r is the hypotenuse of a triangle with sides X-Xo and R-Ro, the equation is given by Pythagoras' theorem, i.e.:

 r² = (R - Ro)² + (X - Xo